Grunet/digestible-wcag-email-sending/README.md

 # digestible-wcag-email-sending

-An adapter for sending email using other services
+An adapter for sending email using other services.